-These publications are to be used by G1 staff, COs, and unit personnel support staff to provide support to the Army's non-UK SP personnel, with Part 2 of the Guide being promoted to non-UK SP11.
-The guide directs the CoC to engage with the immigration and cultural challenges faced by SP and their entitled family members who enter the UK under the Immigration Rules Appendix AF as they manage their Regular service life, establish a family life and transition through to civilian life on discharge.
+These publications are to be used by G1 staff, COs, and unit personnel support staff to provide support to the Army's non-UK SP personnel, and Part 2 of the Guide should be promoted to non-UK SP.
+The guide directs the CoC to engage with the immigration and cultural challenges faced by SP and their entitled family members who enter the UK under the Immigration Rules Appendix HM AF as they manage their Regular service life, establish a family life and transition through to civilian life on discharge.
 The guide does not replace policy or instructions covered in existing tri-Service or Army publications, which already apply to all SP and their entitled families regardless of their nationality and should always be consulted in the first instance.
+Units must also contact RC Non-UK Support for guidance on immigration status and immigration rules where a welfare case/referral involves a non-UK SP or family member subject to immigration control.

-81.206.
-These publications also contain useful information and advice on naturalisation, settlement (commonly known as Indefinite Leave to Remain/Enter (ILR/E)) and the procedure for discharge of non-UK SP.
+81.207.
+These publications also contain useful information and advice on naturalisation, settlement (commonly known as Permission to Enter or Stay and Permission to Settle) and the procedure for discharge of non-UK SP.
 Importantly, it is the responsibility of the discharging unit to inform the Home Office when an SP is discharging from Service.

-81.207.
+81.208.
 The CoC and Career Managers (CM) should be aware that all non-UK national personnel who are to be discharged and need to regularise their immigration status should apply to the Home Office eighteen weeks prior to their discharge date to guarantee the grant of settlement (where they meet all the criteria) shortly after discharge.
 On discharge, non-UK National personnel will not have recourse to public funds or the right to work until such time that their settlement is granted.
-Therefore, notification of discharge dates for non-UK National personnel must be made sufficiently in advance to allow units to relocate the soldier to UK if overseas, notify the Home Office of the discharge and for the soldier to start the application process both for themselves and any entitled dependants.
+Therefore, notification of discharge dates for non-UK National personnel must be made sufficiently in advance to allow units to relocate the soldier to UK if overseas, notify the Home Office of the discharge and for the soldier to start the application process both for themselves and any entitled immediate family.